Success!

 Hear from Those Directly Affected

-These neighbors live next to the Parthenia & Encino development — built by the same developer now planning up to 64 structures at Parthenia & Shoshone.
+These neighbors live next to the Parthenia & Encino development — built by the same developer now planning 40+ confirmed units at Parthenia & Shoshone.
 Their experience is a preview of what's coming.

 Christy's testimony — click to watch on YouTube